nunomourinho/ForensicVMServerAndClientDocs/docs/user/server_requirements.rst

 - The use of NVMe or SSD is not strictly necessary but is recommended, as it can significantly speed up the virtualization process.

 ..
 IMPORTANT::
-   Remember to account for the extra space needed for virtual ISO CD-ROM or DVD with your own tools.
+   Remember to account for the extra space needed for virtual :term:`ISO` CD-ROM or DVD with your own tools.
 These might require additional storage depending on your specific requirements.

 **Networking**
 ********************